BralinGar/DatasetBuilder/README.md

 ## Acknowledgements
 I would like to thank [Liz Looney](https://github.com/google/ftc-object-detection) as the basis for the python scripts is from them.
 Their scripts are a bit outdated for the tensorflow lite model creation for today's FTC SDK, but the scripts can be manipulated to mimmick the FTC-ML Tool Chain data builder.
-The only addition I have made to Liz Looney scripts is implement PASCOL VOC format to the image annotations.
+The only addition I have made to Liz Looney scripts is the implementation of PASCAL VOC format to the image annotations.